Distance between signals using dynamic time warping

 in which the indices to the elements of the corresponding signal,

 dtw(___) without output arguments

 plots the original and aligned signals.

-If the signals are complex matrices, then their real and imaginary portions appear in the top and bottom half of each image.
+If the signals are complex matrices, the function plots their real and imaginary parts in the top and bottom half of each image.

 Generate two real signals: a chirp and a sinusoid.

 x = cos(2*pi*(3*(1:1000)/1000).^2); y = cos(2*pi*9*(1:399)/400);